gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 {{< /hilight >}}

 The remainder of the loop lines 37 and 38 now execute.
 Line 37 asks the user to try another guess.
-Line 38 is identical to line 29 and stores the pupils (new) guess in the answer variable.
+Line 38 is identical to line 29 and stores the pupil's (new) guess in the answer variable.

 If the user now has a guess of 89 the output would be